Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 - Don't let people see you witn expensive jewerly.

-Visit Mexico City and you'll have a very fun trip. over 6 years ago
+Visit Mexico City and you'll have a very fun trip. almost 7 years ago

 Hi, I also live in Mexico City and I can positively say that as other people have quoted above, it is safe to travel here.
 In fact, Mexico's city is the safest Mexican state and it has remained unaffected by the "drug war" that is currently taking place in the rest of the country.

 However, you should remain aware and follow some security measures such as sticking to tourist areas and avoid being alone at night.
-Besides from that and other common sense things, you should not have any trouble during your visit over 6 years ago
+Besides from that and other common sense things, you should not have any trouble during your visit almost 7 years ago

 Of course is Save !!
 Dont get intimidated with coments about security !!
 Mexico city is a wonderfull place to visit !!
 There is so mucho to do !!
 But like any city in the world, if you walk around on your own, or if you dress super posh in avery Pour or dangerous area people will follow you !!
-XD over 6 years ago
+XD almost 7 years ago

 I would very much recommend a friend who could hang around with you so you wouldn't get lost.
 Mexico City is, as you may already know, quite a larga city, so it is really easy to get lost, and, of course, like in the rest of other cities around the world, there are dangerous places to be walking around.

-Generally, I think Mexico City might as well be much safer than many cities I've been in. over 6 years ago
+Generally, I think Mexico City might as well be much safer than many cities I've been in. almost 7 years ago

 As people is telling you in here: